smallcloudai/refact/CODE_OF_CONDUCT.md

 We encourage the following behavior:

-* Being respectful and considerate to others
+* Be respectful and considerate to others
-* Providing constructive feedback and assistance
+* Provide constructive feedback and assistance
-* Demonstrating empathy and understanding

 We discourage the following behavior:

 * Don't use our project for harassment, calling people names, doxxing, go somewhere else
-* Criticism is fine, but you can't go over the top so it gets ugly
+* Criticism is fine, but don't go over the top so it gets ugly

 ## 4. Reporting and Enforcement